Roy Lichtenstein: History in the Making, 1948 – 1960

 Colby College Museum of Art: February 11 – June 6, 2021

 Parrish Art Museum: August 1 – October 24, 2021

 Columbus Museum of Art: March 4 – June 5, 2022

 Nasher Museum of Art at Duke University: August 25, 2022 – January 8, 2023

 Roy Lichtenstein: History in the Making, 1948 – 1960 is co-organized by the Nasher Museum of Art at Duke University, Durham, North Carolina and the Colby College Museum of Art, Waterville, Maine.
-The exhibition is co-curated by Marshall N. Price, Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum and Elizabeth Finch, Lunder Curator of American Art at the Colby Museum.
+The exhibition is co-curated by Marshall N. Price, Chief Curator and Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum and Elizabeth Finch, Lunder Chief Curator at the Colby Museum.

 Support for this exhibition and its national tour is provided by the Roy Lichtenstein Foundation.